- Correcting Consumer Misperceptions about CO2 Emissions with Taisuke Imai, Davide D. Pace and Peter Schwardmann, CESifo working paper 10138.

-- Anticipatory Anxiety and Wishful Thinking, with Jan Engelmann, Maël Lebreton, Peter Schwardmann, and Li-Ang Chang, Tinbergen working paper 042/2019.
+- Anticipatory Anxiety and Wishful Thinking, with Jan Engelmann, Maël Lebreton, and Nahuel Salem, Peter Schwardmann, Tinbergen working paper 042/2019 (now superseded).
 (Revision requested at the American Economic Review).

 - Curbing carbon: An experiment on information and uncertainty about CO2 emissions, with Davide Pace, Tinbergen Working paper 059/2020.
 (Revision requested at Nature Climate Change).